-7 MPI publicised the application for coastal permit U120642 on its website on 7 August 2014.
-This gave persons and organisations potentially affected by the proposed aquaculture activities an opportunity to provide information on their fishing activities at the coastal permit area.
+- 8 MPI publicised the application for coastal permit U130769 on its website on 30 January 2014.
+This gave persons and organisations potentially affected by the proposed aquaculture activities an opportunity to provide information on their fishing activities at the coastal permit area. - 9 The submission closing date for those notified via the website was 26 February 2014.
+MPI did not receive any submissions.